HomerReid/meep_adjoint/docs/Tutorial/index.rst

 cases you'll probably be able simply to copy the initialization code from this tutorial or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate for your problem.

-The various pieces of input information that must be specified to instantiate an :class:`OptimizationProblem` may be roughly divided into three categories:
+Roughly speaking, the input data required to instantiate an :class:`OptimizationProblem` may be divided into three categories:

+    * inputs describing the objective function and how it is computed

+    * inputs describing the design space and the tweakable degrees of freedom
-**(A)** inputs describing the objective function and how it is computed, **(B)** inputs describing the design space and the tweakable degrees of freedom, and
+    * inputs describing the design space and the tweakable degrees of freedom

+    * inputs describing the design space and the tweakable degrees of freedom

+and
 **(C)** inputs describing the underlying FDTD simulation geometry in which
         the previous items are defined.